-Trail Categories:
+Trail Signage:

 GREEN SIGNAGE indicates Trans Canada Trail

-BLUE SIGNAGE indicates an urban connector trail
+BLUE SIGNAGE indicates a connector trail to/from the Trans Canada Trail

 WHITE SIGNAGE indicates a loop trail

-RED SIGNAGE indicates a destination trail
+RED SIGNAGE indicates a one way in/out destination trail

 Trail Classifications:

-1: Urban 1
+1: Urban

-- Full services
+– Full trail signage

-- Maps available
+– Detailed maps available

-- Most if not all wheel chair accessible
+– Many are wheel chair accessible

 - Improved surface

-- Some services
+– Some services near trail

 - Basic maps available